-MARS, the Meteorological Archival and Retrieval System, provides access to a powerful abstraction engine that allows staff and applications to access the meteorological data that has been collected or generated at ECMWF for more than 30 years.
+MARS, the Meteorological Archival and Retrieval System, provides access to a powerful abstraction engine that allows the more than 7,000 registered users to access the meteorological data that has been collected or generated at ECMWF for almost 40 years.
 MARS stores GRIB and BUFR data, hiding from its users all of the details concerning the physical location and internal organisation of this data.
 It manages its own set of disk caches for staging data that has been recently acquired, generated or accessed.
-However the bulk of its information is stored in HPSS (see below).
+However, the bulk of its information is stored in HPSS (see below).

-Supporting ECFS and most of MARS is an underlying file archiving component, IBM's High Performance Storage System (HPSS), in which data is kept and managed.
-It keeps track of files that are stored, provides Hierarchical Storage Management (HSM) facilities when needed, and it manages activities related to disks, tapes, tape drives and automated tape libraries.
+IBM's High Performance Storage System (HPSS) is used to manage data on a resilient hardware platform.
+HPSS keeps track of files that are stored, provides Hierarchical Storage Management (HSM) facilities when needed, and manages activities related to disks, tapes, tape drives and automated tape libraries.

 HPSS is based on version 5 of the IEEE Mass Storage Reference Model.
 It supports a variety of tape drives and automated tape libraries.
 Data is transferred from multiple storage devices via multiple data streams over multiple network paths; in this way high aggregate transfer rates are achieved.
 'Data movers' (specialised software modules), which can execute on different server machines, send streams of data directly between those servers and the client machines requesting the data transfer.
 This distributed multi-processing nature of HPSS is one of the keys to its scalability.

-On an average day the system handles requests more than 13,000 tape mounts.
+On an average day the system handles requests for more than 13,000 tape mounts.

 MARS data represents about 75% of the volume of data stored in the DHS, but only about 4% of the number of files.
 ECFS data represents almost all of the remaining 25% of the data, corresponding to 96% of the files.